aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 `~/.composer`

-## Running composer from Docker container
+## Running Composer from Docker container

 Sometimes as an alternative to installing composer we can just execute some composer commands by using the official Composer docker container.